 The RunAllJunkRules macro automates the above process and will run all rules which have the word “Junk” in them (case insensitive).

-There is not even a need to select your Junk E-mail folder first or to have the ruled enabled in your list of rules (which means that it won’t count for your Exchange rule limit either).
+There is not even a need to select your Junk E-mail folder first or to have the rules enabled in your list of rules (which means that it won’t count for your Exchange rule limit either).

 Outlook will let you know when it is done executing the rules against your Junk E-mail folder and will display an overview of the executed rules.